dorkodu/sage/paper/9 -- References.md

 To clarify the desired and ideal outcome of this proposal, we work on our own reference server and client implementations.
 Both of them are used on the production, at Dorkodu.

-*— As of July 8, reference implementations are under development, but you should have a look at the links below for the real-time development progress.
+*— As of August 10, reference implementations are under development, but you should have a look at the links below for the real-time development progress.
 We appreciate your feedback, of course :)*

 - #### Sage Server

-    You can see [here](https://github.com/dorkodu/sage.php) the reference server implementation, written in PHP.
+    The reference server implementation, written in PHP.

     **`GitHub` :**  [dorkodu/sage.php](https://github.com/dorkodu/sage.php)

 - #### Sage Client

-    You can see [here](https://github.com/dorkodu/sage.js) the reference client implementation, written in JavaScript.
+    The reference client implementation, written in JavaScript.

     **`GitHub` :**  [dorkodu/sage.js](https://github.com/dorkodu/sage.js)